Background

 Commercial Invoice - Certification of Origin

-We have created a Commercial Invoice - Certification of Origin form (fillable PDF) that contains the required data elements and certifying statement to claim preferential treatment under CUSMA for your shipment.
-The certifier should fill it out, sign and date it, and then either upload it using FedEx® Electronic Trade Documents or print and apply it directly to the shipment.
+FedEx Express has also created a Commercial Invoice - Certification of Origin form (fillable PDF) that contains the required data elements and certifying statement to claim preferential treatment under CUSMA.
+The certifier must complete the form, sign and date it, and then either upload it using FedEx® Electronic Trade Documents or print and apply it directly to the shipment.

 CA Imports | US Imports | MX Imports | |